 Operation Smile medical programs are almost entirely volunteer-based, so we rely on medical professionals who can take charge of their roles with confidence, conviction and world-class skill.
-These traits have made Operation Smile a global leader in performing safe cleft surgery in resource-limited environments for more than three decades.
-Guided by our Medical Global Standards, medical volunteers must be able to work as a team to balance the highest possible quality of care with the efficiency to serve as many patients as our time and resources will allow.
+These traits have made Operation Smile a global leader in performing safe cleft surgery in resource-limited environments for more than four decades.
+Guided by our Medical Global Standards, medical volunteers must be able to work as a team to balance the highest possible quality of care with efficiency to serve as many patients as our time and resources will allow.
 This demands stamina – physically, mentally and emotionally – as long hours and a fast pace are expected of our volunteers.
 Our work also requires travel to locations across the globe, which presents its own set of demands and challenges.

 Medical Programs at a Glance

 - Operation Smile’s medical programs deliver comprehensive care services to patients with cleft conditions.
 These include surgical and non-surgical interventions offered at hospitals, clinics, cleft care centers or in community settings.
 These can be short-term (ranging from one day to two weeks) or involve long-term placement of medical professionals to support service delivery, educational and technical exchanges and capacity building activities.
 Additional opportunities for involvement in medical programs include areas that support the building components of health systems involved in the delivery of safe surgical and anesthesia care.

 - Operation Smile is dedicated to providing education and training initiatives throughout all of our clinical programs in partnership with local volunteers and health care professionals to support building local capacity.

 - Volunteers are recruited to participate internationally and in their home-country, local program sites.
 The criteria and specific skills needed by volunteers will vary by program and country.

 - Flight and lodging costs are covered by Operation Smile.